kazurayam/mitmproxy-lesson/README.md

 - https://github.com/kazurayam/selenium-webdriver-java/issues/25

-I found that the problem was caused by a version collision of a encryption library of the [bouncycastle.org](https://www.bouncycastle.org/) upon which both [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) and [BrowserMob proxy]() depend.
+I found that the problem was caused by a version collision of the encryption library [bouncycastle.org](https://www.bouncycastle.org/) upon which both [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) and [lightbody/BrowserMob proxy](https://github.com/lightbody/browsermob-proxy) depend.

 I thought that it would be an idea to create another example of capturing network traffics using other HTTPS proxy software.
 I looked around and found the [mitmproxy](https://www.mitmproxy.org/) project.
-They announced HAR support at v10.1, Sep 2023.
+They announced [HAR support](https://www.mitmproxy.org/posts/har-support/) at v10.1, Sep 2023.
 The [mitmproxy-java](https://github.com/appium/mitmproxy-java), between Python's mitmproxy and Java programs, is available.
-Why not I learn it and try to develop a JUnit5 set that works on Selenium4 + WebDriverManager + mitmproxy to capture network traffic to create a HAR file.
+Why not I learn the mitmproxy product and develop a sample test?

 ## Solution